Coronavirus update

-If you identify as Aboriginal and you plead guilty to a crime, you might be able to have your bail or sentencing hearing in one of BC's First Nations/Indigenous Courts.
-You might be brought into a First Nations/Indigenous Court by referral from a judge, defense lawyer, or Crown lawyer.
+If you identify as Aboriginal or Indigenous and you plead guilty to a crime or are found guilty, you might be able to have your bail or sentencing hearing in a First Nations/Indigenous Court in BC.
+You might be brought into a First Nations/Indigenous Court by referral from a judge, defence lawyer, or Crown lawyer.
 Or you can request to go to First Nations/Indigenous Court.
 It’s your choice to have your matter heard in First Nations/Indigenous Court.
 Talk to your lawyer or First Nations/Indigenous Court duty counsel about what’s best for you.

 First Nations/Indigenous Courts are criminal sentencing courts that use restorative justice and traditional ways to reach balance and healing.
 BC's First Nations/Indigenous Courts are often called Gladue courts.

 First Nations/Indigenous Courts focus on balancing rehabilitation, accountability, and healing.
-With the advice of Elders and your community, the judge creates a healing plan to help restore your mental, physical, spiritual, and emotional health.
+The judge, your lawyer, Crown counsel, Elders and your community, and your family work with you to create a healing plan to help restore your mental, physical, spiritual, and emotional health.

 You might still be sentenced to jail.
 If you're sentenced to jail, the judge must still consider your unique circumstances in their decision.